ResearchComputing/Documentation/Job-Tools.md

 # Piping output to Grep and find lines containing the word "Time"
 $ scontrol show job job_id | grep Time
 ```

+For a full primer on grep and regular expressions, [visit GNU's page on Grep](https://www.gnu.org/software/grep/manual/grep.html)

 For more information on scontrol, [visit the Slurm page on scontrol](https://slurm.schedmd.com/scontrol.html)